 After using Arch Linux and other Arch-based distributions one thing I must admit is they are truly open source distributions loved by many and has a loyal fanbase around the world.

 Over the years the number of Linux distributions are increasing but the basic functionality remained the same.
-Whether you use Ubuntu, Fedora, Linux Mint, or any other distribution all are build upon Linux so functionally they are similar.
+Whether you use Ubuntu, Fedora, Linux Mint, or any other distribution all are built upon Linux so functionally they are similar.

 Only the installation process is different when you first install Arch Linux on your computer you don’t have a graphical user interface and you have to do all the work in a command-line shell.

-I think as a beginner when you switched to Linux it’s not because you want an easy operating system where you just click yes or no and your operating system configured in front of you.
+I think as a beginner when you switched to Linux it’s not because you want an easy operating system where you just click yes or no and your operating system is configured in front of you.
 You want to learn the basics which will help you to strengthen your roots for the future.

 But if you’re someone who just opens your computer to surf the Web chats with friends on Facebook and Instagram and don’t want to know anything about the operating system then Arch Linux is a horrible choice for you and you should skip it.